tristan-neateworks/AIArena/docs/source/index.rst

 ..
-AIOlympics documentation master file, created by sphinx-quickstart on Sun Oct 27 15:50:30 2019.
+AIArena documentation master file, created by sphinx-quickstart on Sun Oct 27 15:50:30 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.